roaga/NutriChain/README.md

 ### What's Next
 ---------------------
 There are several features that we would like to develop in the future for NutriChain.
-1. Food bank verification - Verify if a food bank is a valid foodbank with manual expert processing
+1. Food bank verification - Verify if a food bank is a valid food bank with manual expert processing
 2. Priority Chaining - Enhance chaining by presenting the highest priority chain (ie. a chain that is close to completing) over others
-3. Geofencing - Enable geofencing to show requests only to those within a certain radius of the foodbank and of the homes of the intermediaries
+3. Geofencing - Enable geofencing to show requests only to those within a certain radius of the food bank and of the homes of the intermediaries
 4. Notifications - Push notifiations through native APIs or Twilio mobile APIs
 5. Scalable tokens - Modify tokens to proportionally scale with distance taken to deliver
 6. Estimated time - Provide estimated time order dashboard to finish delivering